Cystoscopy is performed with a cystoscope -- a special tube with a small camera on the end (endoscope). There are two types of cystoscopes:

 - Flexible cystoscope

 Water or salt water (saline) flows through the cystoscope to fill the bladder.
 As this occurs, you will be asked to describe the feeling.
-Your answer will reveal information about your condition.
+Your answer will give information about your condition.

 As fluid fills the bladder, it stretches the bladder wall.
 This lets your health care provider see the entire bladder wall.
 You will feel the need to urinate when the bladder is full.
 However, the bladder must stay full until the exam is finished.